-The NIS database is comprised of a group of files known as maps.
-Maps are created with NIS tools that convert input files (usually standard ASCII files) to files in database record format (dbm(3B)).
-Since data in dbm format is faster to find than ASCII data, using dbm files increases NIS performance.
+The NIS database is composed of a group of files known as maps.
+Maps are created with NIS tools that convert input files (usually standard ASCII files) to files in database record format (see the mdbm(3B) reference page).
+Since data in mdbm format is faster to find than ASCII data, using mdbm files increases NIS performance.